-The Railway Children is to have a sequel.
+The Railway Children is to have a sequel - and Jacqueline Wilson has written her own new version, The Primrose Railway Children.
 One of its stars Bernard Cribbins talks to William Cook

 For couch potatoes of a certain age, there’s something wonderfully reassuring about Bernard Cribbins.
 He returns to our screens as the latest incarnation of Private Godfrey.

 I’d never met him before but, after five minutes in his company, I felt I’d known him all my life.
 The reason is fairly obvious.
 For anyone who grew up in front of the telly in the 1960s and 1970s (like me, and millions like me), Cribbins was omnipresent – a familiar, friendly figure in the corner of the living room.

 His list of acting credits reads like an A-Z of the golden age of British TV, from The Avengers to The Wombles, from Fawlty Towers to Doctor Who.
 He’s been a perennial presence on the big screen, too: plenty of potboilers, the odd blockbuster, three Carry Ons (Jack, Spying and Columbus) and a few timeless classics such as The Railway Children.
 He had two top ten hits in 1962 – The Hole in the Ground and Right Said Fred, both produced by the Beatles’ producer George Martin.

 And now, after three-quarters of a century as a jobbing actor, he’s finally got around to writing his memoirs, modestly entitled Bernard Who?
 What's more, he's about to play Private Godfrey in a new series of re-enactments of lost Dad's Army episodes.